jjvanzon/Circular-Language-Spec/constructs-drafts/expression/abusing-diagram-expression.md

 -----

 I might want to switch the square and pentagon symbols.
-A square would then become a module.
-A pentagon would become an execution point and then execution would look like neurons between which electrons are shot...
+A square might then become a module.
+A pentagon might become an execution point and then execution might look like neurons between which electrons are shot...